Science diplomacy and pandemics: Plague, yellow fever, and cholera

 Following the Congress of Vienna in 1815, a new era of international trade and cooperation began in Europe.
 The Habsburg Empire, the United Kingdom, Russia, and Prussia, as the victors, used their power to enforce quarantines.
 They met weekly in Paris and prevented the spread of plague and yellow fever in Europe.

 Outbreaks of plague and cholera in the Ottoman Empire led to the creation of the Constantinople Council of Health, which included European members.
 Plague was endemic to the Ottoman Empire at this point, so the Austrian Empire had a border zone with the Ottoman Empire and did not allow passage except at places where quarantine was possible.
 The Ottoman Empire used European knowledge to decrease the spread of disease.

 While quarantine became a common practice by the mid-fifteenth century, it was frequently used to further political ends.
 Even though it was unclear whether quarantine was effective, it was still used by European states during an outbreak of cholera in European Russia in 1830.
 Quarantine measures were highly impacted by commercial interests, however.

 The government of Louis Phillipe in France suggested international guidelines for quarantine to prevent their use for political gain.
 M. de Segur Dupeyron, as part of this government, studied quarantine and found that outbreaks of plague were directly tied to commerce.
 As such, quarantines were effective, but their unsystematic nature made them unduly oppressive.
 He suggested banning arbitrary increases in quarantines.

 The French government took heed and spent many years attempting to arrange an international meeting.
 The first International Sanitary Conference occurred in 1851.
 It lasted six months.
 However, different nations had different goals: England and France wanted a decrease in quarantines to promote their commercial and colonial interests while Mediterranean countries wanted to maintain quarantines for their recognized public benefit.
 Much of the convention was spent debating whether cholera was contagious and whether quarantines were effective against cholera.
 The convention was signed by only France, Portugal, and Sardinia.

-There were a total of nine International Sanitary Conferences that focused on cholera, occurring from 1851-1894.
+There were a total of nine International Sanitary Conferences that focused on cholera, occurring from 1851 to 1894.
 Eventually, the International Sanitary Conferences led to the formation of the World Health Organization in 1948.